 Support Amanda Pirooz

-During this time, I have become more and more ill with several additional chronic conditions, including, chronic Epstein-Barr infection, Chronic Fatigue Syndrome, Interstitial Cystitis, Mollaret’s Syndrome, Fibromyalgia, Osteoarthritis, Hypothyroidism, Pancreatitis, Hypokalemia, Postural Orthostatic Tachycardia Syndrome (POTS) and Lyme Disease.
+During this time, I have become increasingly ill with several additional chronic conditions, including, chronic Epstein-Barr infection, Chronic Fatigue Syndrome, Interstitial Cystitis, Mollaret’s Syndrome, Fibromyalgia, Osteoarthritis, Hypothyroidism, Pancreatitis, Hypokalemia, Postural Orthostatic Tachycardia Syndrome (POTS) and Lyme Disease.
 The countless medications I was being given to treat all of these conditions began causing me to have severe seizures and ulcers.
-I’ve been in a burn unit twice when I reacted adversely to medications that caused my skin to start peeling off.

 I have been on disability since 2016.
 I have lost my ability to work and really just to function in general.
 I am not able to attend church in person.
 I have to be very careful not to over-do anything or I will be bedbound for days.
 My illnesses have cost me a marriage, the chance to have children, financial stability and some of my sanity.
 Unfortunately, my illness has increased my anxiety and depression due to lack of socialization, financial hardship and dealing with pain and fatigue.

-I learned that there is a non-profit facility in Northwest Ohio that I can go to called Sara’s Garden.
+I found a non-profit facility in Northwest Ohio called Sara’s Garden that specializes in HBOT.
 Hyperbaric Oxygen Therapy for my situation is only $150 per treatment at Sara’s Garden (as opposed to $1,500-2,500 per treatment at a hospital).
 Unfortunately, in the United States insurance companies do not recognize HBOT as being therapeutic for the treatment of these conditions, and will therefore not cover the cost of the treatments.
-Since my plan is to receive at least 40 HBOT treatments that cost adds up quickly.
+These treatments have been so beneficial to me and I want to continue receiving them but unfortunately, even at only $150 per treatment that cost adds up quickly.
 I could really use your help!
 I live on a very low income, some months I can’t even afford the proper food, supplements, prescriptions and gas for appointments.

 If you could assist me with the cost (or even just part of the cost) of a single $150 treatment it would help reduce my overall expenses greatly.
 100% of the funds received will go into an account in my name and will be used for my treatments.
 Any contribution made would be considered a tax-deductible donation as Sara’s Garden is a 501(c)(3) non-profit facility.
 Checks can be made out to Sara’s Garden with my name on a sheet of paper accompanying the check.
 You can also donate online via credit card by clicking on the DONATE NOW button below.